mongodb/mongo-c-driver/doc/mongoc_gridfs_find_one_by_filename.rst

 Description
 -----------

 Finds the first file matching the filename specified.
-If no file could be found, ``NULL`` is returned and error is set.
+If there is an error, NULL is returned and ``error`` is filled out; if there is no error but no matching file is found, NULL is returned and the error code and domain are 0.

 Errors
 ------